madetech/blog/posts/vim_considered_harmful.md

 I hate the word pragmatism.
 I've heard it thrown around so many times and truly it's quite soggy.

+However, when I see someone approach a problem with their entire cognative ability dedicated to it with no distractions, I feel that same feeling that
+I used to feel when I saw people type fast or use a lot of shortcuts.

 ## What now?

 Unfortunately Vim is not a text editor that you can have a part time relationship with.

 It's all or nothing.

-If you believe that using the arrow keys or mouse is wrong and this adds mental overhead, then what exactly is the point?
+If you believe that using the arrow keys or mouse is wrong and this adds mental overhead, then what's the point?

-Should I stop using Vim then?
-Should I surrender to a more user friendly text editor?
+Should you stop using Vim then?
+Should you surrender and follow the path of least resistance?

 Most certainly not.
-I would never go back to using a point and click style editor.
+That's not the point I'm trying to make here.

-What you need to do is to sit down and study Vim until the speedy commands are burned into your muscle memory.
+What you need to do is to sit down and practice Vim until it has become a part of your muscle memory.

 One of the best resources I have found online is Vimgolf.
 I must have completed over a 100 challenges.

+I was also fortunate enough to become friends with one of the Vim giants Drew Neil, the author of Vimcasts and went to all his meetups here in London.

+If you take anything away from this, hopefully it's that if you want to use Vim, you have to be ready to commit to studying it.